Hide table of contents

 That argument can be traced back to Eliezer Yudkowsky's sequence The Simple Math of Evolution.
 Unfortunately, there were mistakes in Eliezer's posts, some of which a modern evolutionary biologist may have been able to correct:

-• implying that sound comparisons can be made between the reproductive fitness of organisms, as somehow independent of unknown changes in environmental context (eg. a black swan event of a once-in-200 years drought that kills the entire population, except a few members who by previous derivable standards would have been relatively low fitness).
+• implying that sound comparisons can be made between the organisms' reproductive fitness, as somehow independent of changes in environmental context, including unforeseeable changes (eg. a Black Swan event of a once-in-200 years drought that kills the entire population, except a few members who by previous derivable standards would have been relatively low fitness).

 • overlooking the ways that information can be stored within the fuzzy regions of phenotypic effects maintained outside respective organisms.

-• overlooking the role of transmission speed-up for virtualisation of code.
+• overlooking the role of transmission speed-up of virtualised code that can spread across an ecosystem.

-• overlooking the tight coupling in AGI between the intrinsic learning/selection of code, and extrinsic selection of that code through differentiated rates of replication through the environment.
+• overlooking the tight coupling in AGI between the internal learning of code, and external selection of that code through differentiated rates of component replication through the environment.

 Worse, since error correction methods would correct out component variants with detectable unsafe/co-optive effects, this leaves to grow in influence any replicating branches of variants with undetectable unsafe/co-optive effects.